 Analyzing how and why things change over time is a simple concept that yields big dividends.
 For scientists, fluctuations in weather data can help determine the impact of climate change on wildlife and water sources.
 For doctors, charting the efficacy of treatments over time can help build models to better treat disease.

-For accountants, flux analysis is a powerful tool in forecasting, budgeting, and maintaining corporate integrity.
-Consistent monitoring of change provides decision-driving insight, especially as flux data doesn’t just function as a predictive force.
+A flux analysis is a powerful tool that analyzes fluctuations in account balances over time.
+A flux analysis assists with forecasting, budgeting, and maintaining corporate integrity.
+Consistent analysis of change provides decision-driving insight, especially as flux data doesn’t just function as a predictive force.
 It can also fulfill a prescriptive role, the real game changer in a 24/7 global marketplace.

 Why Flux Sucks